Inferred-variance uncertainty relations in the presence of quantum entanglement: Background

 \section{Background}

-The topics needed for our analysis include the entropic uncertainty relations in presence of quantum memory \cite{berta,pati}, the inferred uncertainty relations \cite{reid}, the local uncertainty relation violation relations \cite{hoffman}, the entanglement and quantum correlation measures \cite{horodecki}, and the experimental set up related to interference fringe visibility connected to unitary operators acting on one arm of the interferometer \cite{bagchi}.
+Here in this section we briefly discuss some necessary background.
+The topics needed for our analysis include entropic uncertainty relations in the presence of quantum memory \cite{berta,pati}, inferred uncertainty relations \cite{reid}, violation of local uncertainty relations \cite{hoffman}, entanglement and quantum correlation measures \cite{horodecki}, and experimental set up related to the interference fringe visibility connected to the unitary operators acting on one arm of the interferometer \cite{bagchi}.